YOURLS/awesome/README.md

 ### S [⇡](#plugins-)

 - [SAML Authentication](https://github.com/wlabarron/yourls-saml) - Sign in via SAML-based single sign-on.
-- [Save By Keyword](https://github.com/vitorccs/yourls-api-save-by-keyword) - Updates the long URL of an existing keyword, or creates a new short URL with the supplied keyword
+- [Save By Keyword](https://github.com/vitorccs/yourls-api-save-by-keyword) - API action to update the long URL of an existing keyword, or creates a new short URL.
 - [Semantic Scuttle](https://github.com/jonrandoem/yourls-semanticscuttle) - Allows the sharing of the URL to a Semantic Scuttle installation.
 - [Separate Users](https://github.com/ianbarber/Yourls-Separate-Users) - Adds a username to each created URL, and filters the admin interface.
 - [Shaarli](https://github.com/miwasp/yourls-shaarli) - Allows the sharing of the URL to a Shaarli installation.